Chapter 5: Academic Information

 • Any NON-vocational coursework from the other school will be accepted for fulfilling degree requirements at SCU

-For more information, please refer to the International Student Services Office website: www.scu.edu/globalengagement/international-students
+For more information, please contact the International Student Services Office at 408-554-4318 or refer to website: www.scu.edu/globalengagement/international-students

 Non-enrollment Period

-Students in the Master’s, Engineer’s and Ph.D. program are expected to enroll in at least one unit for the fall, winter and spring quarters.
+Students in the Certificate, Non-Degree, Master’s, Engineer’s, and Ph.D. programs are expected to have continuous enrollment requiring at least one unit for the fall, winter, and spring quarters.
 Those students who do not wish to enroll must submit a leave of absence or withdrawal request in their Workday Student Portal.
-Leave of absence or withdrawal forms must be submitted by the end of the first week of the quarter.
-Please note the return request is not guaranteed.
+Leave of absence or withdrawal requests must be submitted by the end of the first week of the quarter.
+A request to return to the program is not guaranteed if a substantial leave of absence has occurred or the student is not in good academic standing.
+A denied request for return may be appealed.

 Maximum Time Allowed for Degree or Certificate Completion

 M.S. and Engineer’s degree students are required to complete their degree within six years from their original admit term date.
-The six-year time frame includes quarters during which a student was not enrolled.
 Ph.D. students are required to complete their degree within eight years from their original admit term date.
-The eight-year time frame includes quarters during which a student was not enrolled.
+Both the six-year and eight-year time frames include quarters that the student was on a leave of absence or withdrew.
 Certificate students are required to complete their certificate within two years from their original admit term date.
+Students on an F-1 Visa are required to complete their degree per their I-20 document deadline.

 Withdrawal from the University